Welcome to the OUT Adventures Family!

 The lodge is eco-friendly and combines low-impact architecture with traditional native style.
 Rooms are simple, but comfortable with flush toilets, showers, mosquito nets and kerosene lamps.

-After exploring the wilds to your heart's content, it is time to jump back on the canoe and return to Puerto Maldonado and take a short flight to Cuzco (approx. 30 minutes).
+After exploring the wilds until your heart's content, it's time to jump back in the canoe and return to Puerto Maldonado where we take a short flight to Cuzco (approx. 30 minutes).